sagemathinc/cowasm/packages/dylink/README.md

-# dynlink - WebAssembly dynamic loader
+# dylink - WebAssembly dynamic loader

 This is a WebAssembly dynamic loader for the ABI used by emscripten and the llvm backend when targeting emscripten.
 It runs both on node.js and in the browser.